kimruddock/pawelgrzybek.github.io/_drafts/2017-06-27-cloning-dom-nodes-and-handling-attached-events.md

 ### Event delegation

-Instead of adding an event listener to every element lets just add it onece to parent element and take an advantage of events bubbling.
+Instead of adding an event listener to every element, let's just add it onece to a parent element and take an advantage of events bubbling.
 Sounds complicated but it is easier that you think and can save you from potential memory leaks and performance degradation.
 Example:

 ```html
 <ul class="list">